 Transgender Health: Patients & Providers

-This series connects providers to patients’ need for both competent and compassionate medical understanding of transgender bodies and transgender health.
-It is co-curated by trans and nonbinary expert Micah and transgender health educator and patient advocate Charlie Blotner.
+This series connects providers to patients’ need for both competent and compassionate medical understanding of transgender health.
+It is co-curated by trans and nonbinary expert Micah and trans health educator and patient advocate Charlie Blotner.

-To bridge the gap between patient and provider, we created the Transgender Health: Patients & Providers series.
-It brings together both patients and providers as experts of their experience, inviting us all to learn about each other’s real needs while we wait for the medical literature and best practices to catch up.
+To bridge the gap between patient and provider, we created the Transgender Health: Patients & Providers.
+This series brings together both patients and providers as experts of their experience, inviting us all to learn about each other’s real needs while we wait for the medical literature and best practices to catch up.

 This series relies on your voices to participate.

-You are welcome to suggest special topics, ask a burning question, or introduce us to health professionals who would make engaging guest authors.
-If you’re a provider or a patient and wish to contribute, let us know!
+If you’re a provider or a trans individual and wish to contribute, let us know!
+You can suggest a special topic, ask a burning question, or introduce us to health professionals who would make engaging guest authors.

 - Expect Excellence, by Dr Kim Acquaviva